MTgeophysics/mtpy/README.rst

 Overview
 ========

-This repository is forked from https://github.com/geophysics/mtpy/tree/ak on 2016-11-16.
+This repository was forked (2016-11-16) from https://github.com/geophysics/mtpy/tree/ak.

 Documentation